Watch the video

 The difference is what happens when you stop.

-With earned attention, the work you do today keeps paying off.
-An article that ranks well in Google brings visitors next month, next year, potentially for a decade.
+- Earned attention — the work you do today keeps paying off.
+An article that ranks in search, a video that keeps getting views, a guide people bookmark and share — each brings visitors next month, next year, potentially for a decade.
 It is like buying property — you pay once, and it keeps generating value.

-This misses the real opportunity.
-Content that solves real problems becomes an asset on the balance sheet — not literally, but functionally.
+Content that solves real problems becomes an asset — not literally on the balance sheet, but functionally.
 It generates returns long after the initial investment.

 1. Understanding content shelf life